prathamdmehta/prathamdmehta/README.md

 ###

 <h3 align="center">Hi 👋!
-My name is Pratham and I'm a Frontend Developer, from Mumbai ❤️</h3>
+My name is Pratham and I'm a Web Developer, from Mumbai ❤️</h3>

 ###